If you're interested in contributing to a future edition of Sphere, please email the Sustainable Earth Institute on email@example.com

 Looking for the scars of earthquakes

-Heidi Morstang traveled to the Lofoten Islands with the team of geologists to a make a film about them looking for ‘scars of earthquakes’ in the exposed mountain plateau.
+Heidi Morstang travelled to the Lofoten Islands with the team of geologists to a make a film about them looking for ‘scars of earthquakes’ in the exposed mountain plateau.

 The Science of Big Boulders